MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-refactor.md

     - eks-to-aks
 ---

-# Migrate AWS Web Application Deployment to AKS
+# Migrate AWS Web Application to AKS

 Since the [Yelb][yelb] application is self-contained and does not rely on external services, migrating it from AWS to Azure can be done without any code changes.
 On AWS, [Amazon ElastiCache][aws-cache] and [DynamoDB][aws-dynamodb] can be used as replacements for the Redis Cache and PostgreSQL instances deployed on [Amazon Elastic Kubernetes Service (EKS)][aws-eks].
 On Azure, [Azure Cache for Redis][azure-redis] and [Azure Database for PostgreSQL][azure-postgresql] can be used as replacements for the Redis Cache and PostgreSQL services deployed on [Azure Kubernetes Service (AKS)][aks].